aws-samples/aws-modernization-with-docker/content/80_End_to_End_CICD_Pipeline/83_Completing_The_Pipeline.md

 ![complete-pipeline](/images/complete-pipeline.png)

-## 🚀 Triggering the Pipeline
+## 🚀 Triggering the Pipeline with a Fun Customization

-Let's make a change to our application that will trigger the pipeline.
-We'll add a personalized welcome message that includes your name and today's date.
+Let's make a meaningful change to our application that will trigger the pipeline.
+We'll customize the Rent-A-Room application with a personalized workshop completion banner and enhanced UI elements.

 ### 1️⃣ Create a Personalized Change